eXist-db/node-exist/readme.md

 prohibited by default (`_source=yes` is only availabe if enabled in `descriptor.xml`).
 For details of available `options` for each method please see the [REST-API documentation](https://exist-db.org/exist/apps/doc/devguide_rest.xml)

-First, we need an instance of the restClient (see also  [Configuration](#configuration) for connection options).
+First, we need an instance of the restClient.

 ```js
 import { getRestClient } from '@existdb/node-exist'
 const rc = await getRestClient()
 ```

+For more information see also [Connection Options](#connection-options).

-The rest client has 4 methods
+The returned HTTP client has 4 methods

 - `post(query, path[, options])`: execute `query` in the context of `path`.
   The `query` is expected to be a XQuery main module and will be wrapped in the XML-fragment that exist expects.